CarlosAG23/CarlosAG23/README.md

 # Hey there! :wave: Welcome...  :computer:
 [![banner](./bannercw.png)](https://www.linkedin.com/in/carlos-ag-a522a8211)
 ## About me..
 I am a passionate web developer with a diverse track record of achievements.
-My experience spans from creating an e-commerce platform to developing an online course reservation system and crafting captivating static web pages
+My experience spans from creating an e-commerce platform to developing an online course reservation system and crafting captivating static web pages.

 Furthermore, I designed and built an online reservation system that streamlines the course registration process.
 Leveraging technologies like PHP and MySQL showcased my ability to construct efficient and reliable solutions.